 For everyone else — knowledge workers, distributed engineering, product, design, marketing, ops — the 2-3 day hybrid work schedule is the equilibrium configuration the 2026 data supports.

 The companies still mandating five days in the office in 2026 are running an experiment Stanford already ran.
-They are paying the 14% attrition premium and the 20% top-performer attrition premium, and they are doing it without any productivity uplift in return.
+They are paying the 14% attrition premium and the 16% top-performer flight risk premium, and they are doing it without any productivity uplift in return.
 That is not a hybrid work schedule.
 That is a quiet layoff strategy.

 The 2-3 day hybrid work schedule is the cheapest retention tool of 2026.
 Design it with intent, measure it every 90 days, and protect the deep-work hours on both sides of the commute.
 The data has been published, peer-reviewed, and replicated.
 The only remaining variable is whether your team builds the operating disciplines a real hybrid work schedule requires.